The best interfacing for bags

 Bosal In-R-Form foam stabilizer

-So this was my first bag (made with my Danielle pattern), it is a large bag and it turned out beautiful.
-The sewing was easy and fun and the bag, in spite of the size, it is lightweight, which is always a bonus, especially for the big bags, that hold a lot of stuff.
+So this was my first bag (made with my Danielle pattern), it is a large bag, and it turned out beautifully.
+The sewing was easy and fun, and the bag, in spite of its size, is lightweight, which is always a bonus, especially for big bags that hold a lot of stuff.

 The foam enhances the texture so much, you can’t get this texture with a single layer of batting!

 But maybe not everyone likes that quilted texture?
-I thought about this and I made a bag with fabric just fused to the foam, and no quilting.
+I thought about this, and I made a bag with fabric just fused to the foam, and no quilting.
 Pressing the bag seems easier to do on the foam than on heavyweight interfacing (like Pellon Peltex).
-I made this bag for one of my sisters, so I will keep you updated on how the bag withstands long time use!

 Still easy to insert the zipper, even with the foam.